binodluitel/api/README.md

 This is an example of an API service application written in Go.
 The application uses [Gin](https://github.com/gin-gonic/gin/) for the REST API framework.

+The application uses [12-factor](https://12factor.net/) app principles and is configured using environment variables.

 ## Docker image

 The application is available as a Docker image on [Docker Hub](https://hub.docker.com/r/bluitel/api/tags).